amit221/es6-interface/README.md

 <h2>Introduction</h2>
-in today javascript there is no way to declare an interface like other language's as php or java. with es6-interface you can easily build interfaces and secure your class.
+in today javascript there is no way to declare an interface like other language's as php or java. with es6-interface easily build interfaces , use multi interfaces on the same class and secure your class.

 <h2>Limitations</h2>
 currently works only on Nodejs with es6 class